Priyankasaggu11929/Build-Scripts/README.md

 ## Bugs

-GnuPG may (or may not) build and install correctly.
-The libraries involved with GnuPG sometimes cannot find their prerequisites, like `libgpg-error`.
 GnuPG may break Git and code signing.
+There seems to be an incompatibility in the way GnuPG prompts for a password and the way Git expets a user to enter a password.

 GnuTLS may (or may not) build and install correctly.
 It is a big recipe and Guile causes a fair amount of trouble on many systems.